 Helga Davis appears in the following:

-On Monday, June 2 at 7 pm ET, Q2 Music presents a live audio webcast of the Estonian Philharmonic Chamber Choir in Arvo Pärt's epic masterpiece Kanon Pokajanen.
-Live from the Metropolitan Museum of Art.
+On June 2 at 7 pm, Q2 Music presented a live webcast of the Estonian Philharmonic Chamber Choir performing Arvo Pärt's epic Kanon Pokajanen.
+Listen to the entire concert on demand.

 Monday, March 24, 2014